Ms Gabi Witthaus PGCM, MA, MT&D, SFHEA

 Biography

-• Research associate and Carpe Diem learning design workshop facilitator for the Beyond Distance Research Alliance and Institute of Learning Innovation, University of Leicester (2009 to 2014)
+• · Research associate and learning design advisor, University of Leicester (2009 to 2014)

-• Teaching fellow, online tutor and e-moderator on the University of Leicester’s Online MA in Applied Linguistics and TESOL (2009-2014)
+• · Teaching fellow, online tutor and e-moderator, Online MA in Applied Linguistics and TESOL, University of Leicester (2009-2014)

 Research